webpack/webpack.js.org/src/content/api/compilation-hooks.md

 `AsyncSeriesHook`

-Optimize the dependency tree asynchronously.
+Called before optimizing the dependency tree.
+A plugin can tap this hook to perform a dependency tree optimization.

 - Callback Parameters: `chunks` `modules`